IVVD FINAL DEADLINE ALERT: ROS - GuruFocus.com

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources or any meaningful peer recognition.
 Many of these firms do not actually handle securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.

-DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose that: (1) the published epitope mapping, structural studies, and sequence analyses which defendants had used to claim ADG20 was effective against the COVID-19 (formerly referred to as severe acute respiratory syndrome coronavirus 2 or SARS-CoV-2) Omicron variant ("Omicron") were insufficient, unreliable, and inadequate to make claims of effectiveness of ADG20 against Omicron; (2) claims regarding ADG20's efficacy against Omicron lacked a reasonable factual basis; (3) ADG20 was over 300 times less effective against the Omicron variant as compared to its effectiveness against previous variants; and (4) as a result, the Company's public statements were materially false and misleading at all relevant times.
+DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose that: (1) the published epitope mapping, structural studies, and sequence analyses which defendants had used to claim ADG20 was effective against the COVID-19 Omicron variant ("Omicron") were insufficient, unreliable, and inadequate to make claims of effectiveness of ADG20 against Omicron; (2) claims regarding ADG20's efficacy against Omicron lacked a reasonable factual basis; (3) ADG20 was over 300 times less effective against the Omicron variant as compared to its effectiveness against previous variants; and (4) as a result, the Company's public statements were materially false and misleading at all relevant times.
 As a result of defendants' wrongful acts and omissions, and the significant decline in the market value of Invivyd's common stock, members of the Class have suffered significant damages.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.